-Art Instructors teach daily art classes from 9am to 1pm Monday through Friday for a maximum of two weeks.
+Art Instructors teach art classes and help maintain class supplies Monday through Friday for a maximum of two weeks.
 The information below will give you an idea of what it is like to live and work in Yosemite Valley for one to two weeks.